coderefinery/DEPRECATED-software-licensing/talk.md

 ## These slides are an expression of an idea

-- Can I patent them?
-No
+- Can I patent them? .blue[No]
-- Do I need to copyright them?
-No (copyright by default)
+- Do I need to copyright them? .blue[No (copyright by default)]
-- Are you allowed to share them via email or Twitter or similar?
-Yes!
+- Are you allowed to share them via email or Twitter or similar? .blue[Yes!]

 ### Yes to sharing!

-- Sharing explicitly allowed by creative commons license (CC BY-SA 4.0)
+- Sharing explicitly allowed by creative commons license (CC BY-SA 4.0) on the first page
 - Otherwise probably fine according to "fair use"

 ---

 ## Relation to scientists

-- You come up with ideas
+- You come up with **ideas**
-- Ideas are published in papers
+- Ideas are published in **papers**
   - Papers might have limited access, but *anyone* can use the ideas in them
   - Your goal is to get citations for your paper by people using or improving your ideas
-- Your software may implement an idea in your paper
+- Your **software** may implement an idea in your paper
   - For your ideas to be used, software should be usable
   - If people can use or improve your software, they can more easily use your ideas
   - If people *can't* reuse and extend your software, your research may become a dead end.